telerik/maui-docs/knowledge-base/enable-indicator-click-slideview-maui.md

 ## Description

-I want to enable the functionality to click on the indicator to navigate to items in SlideView for .NET MAUI.
-Currently, I am unable to click on the indicator to change the item on mobile, but it works fine on desktop.
+I want to enable users to navigate to the different SlideView items by using the indicator.
+Currently, changing the item with the indicator works fine on desktop, but isn't possible on mobile devices.

 ## Solution

-To enable the functionality to click on the indicator to navigate to items in SlideView for .NET MAUI, you can follow these steps:
+To enable navigation through the indicator in SlideView for .NET MAUI, follow these steps:

 1. In your XAML file, add the following namespace declarations: